Formation of Low-mass Black Holes and Single Millisecond Pulsars in Globular Clusters

-In columns~3 and~4 of Table~\ref{table:sims}, we list the total mass bound to the neutron star and total mass ejected from the system after final disruption.
-In columns~5, 6, and~7 we report, respectively, the total angular momentum of the material bound to the neutron star, characteristic disk radius, and characteristic disk angular frequency.
+In columns~4 and~5 of Table~\ref{table:sims}, we list the total mass bound to the neutron star and total mass ejected from the system after final disruption.
+In all cases, we find that roughly $80-90\%$ of the initial stellar mass becomes bound to the neutron star, while the remaining roughly $10-20\%$ of mass becomes unbound from the system.
+In columns~6, 7, and~8 we report, respectively, the total angular momentum of the material bound to the neutron star, characteristic disk radius, and characteristic disk angular frequency.
 These quantities are computed as in Equations~(15), (16), and~(17) of \citet{Kremer2022}.
-In column 8, we report the characteristic viscous accretion timescale $t_v\approx (\alpha h^2 \Omega_{\rm disk})^{-1}$ of the material bound to the neutron star (where $h\approx1$ is the disk scale height ratio and $\alpha \approx 0.1$ is the assumed disk viscosity).
-All quantities in columns~3--8 are reported at a time $1.5 t_{\rm fb}$ (where $t_{\rm fb}$ is the fallback timescale for material to return to pericenter) after the final pericenter passage (when the star is completely disrupted).
-As discussed in \citet{Kremer2022}, $1.5t_{\rm fb}$ is chosen to ensure a disk has had sufficient time to form.
+In column 9, we report the characteristic viscous accretion timescale $t_v\approx (\alpha h^2 \Omega_{\rm disk})^{-1}$ of the material bound to the neutron star (where $h\approx1$ is the disk scale height ratio and $\alpha \approx 0.1$ is the assumed disk viscosity).
+All quantities in columns~4--9 are reported at a time $2 t_{\rm orb}$ (where $t_{\rm orb}$ is the orbital period of material bound to the neutron star) after the final pericenter passage (when the star is completely disrupted).
+As discussed in \citet{Kremer2022}, $2t_{\rm orb}$ is chosen to ensure a disk has had sufficient time to form.
 On longer timescales ($t\gtrsim$days), the hydrodynamic evolution is governed by the accretion process of the disk, which is not modeled in our SPH set up.
-Importantly however, the viscous accretion times estimated here are longer than the typical time elapsed between the first pericenter passage and the final disruption of the star (column 9 of Table \ref{table:sims}).
+Importantly however, the viscous accretion times estimated here are longer than the typical time elapsed between the first pericenter passage and the final disruption of the star (column 11 of Table \ref{table:sims}).
 This indicates that significant accretion onto the neutron star is unlikely to occur on the timescales of our SPH simulations ($t\lesssim$days), justifying our assumption to ignore accretion in the SPH modelling.
 We discuss the possible long-term outcome of the evolving disks in Section~\ref{sec:accretion}.